 Some programs have different semester dates, so make sure you check your own program carefully.
-You can find a full list at www.ofs.mq.edu. au/student_finances/due_dates_2010.htm.
+You can find a full list at www.ofs.mq.edu. au/student finances/due dates 2010.htm.

 Checking and changing your units

 Through eStudent you are able to check and change your enrolment in a unit, and it is your responsibility to ensure that you are correctly enrolled in all your units.
 These will form your formal records of study, so it is vital they are correct.